bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Resource Management and Resource Quota/README.md

 ## Conclusion

 Understanding **Kubernetes resource management**, particularly **requests, limits, and resource quotas**, is a critical skill for anyone working with containerized applications and Kubernetes.
 These mechanisms form the backbone of efficient, stable, and cost-effective cluster operations, ensuring that applications get the resources they need while preventing any single workload from jeopardizing the entire system.

-Ready to put this knowledge into practice?
-Let's explore some hands-on labs\!